language-plus-molecules/LPM-24-Dataset/README.md

 ## News

-The evaluation split for caption generation has been uploaded now!
+* The evaluation split for caption generation has been uploaded now!

+* We have updated the code for ``text_property_metrics.py'' to produce more intuitive results for missing properties in the validation set.
+We will update tables 3 and 4 in the dataset manuscript very soon to address this change.

 ## Dataset Download